 Our College is next to a shopping mall but for small, independent shops, there’s a wealth of historic areas from Southside Street to the Grade 1 listed Royal William Yard.
 You can find antique and vintage wares, art galleries and plenty of places to stop for coffee or dinner.

 Take a high-speed train to London or hop on a ferry straight to France.
 Plymouth has great rail, road and sea links to the rest of the UK and Europe, and both Exeter and Bristol offer international airports without the need to travel to London.
 Want to stay closer to home?
-Hop on a local ferry to beautiful waterside villages and sandy beaches or visit the cathedral city of Exeter, Tate St Ives or The Eden Centre for a concert.
+Hop on a local ferry to beautiful waterside villages and sandy beaches or visit the cathedral city of Exeter, Tate St Ives or The Eden Project for a gig at the Eden Sessions.

 "Plymouth is Britain’s coolest little city by the sea" — British GQ magazine